Doctor Who Magazine: Controversy

-The October 2017 issue of Doctor Who Magazine featured a hidden profane message in a column written by an anonymous writer under the pseudonym 'The Watcher'.
+The December 2017 issue (Issue 518) of Doctor Who Magazine featured a hidden profane message in a column written by an anonymous writer under the pseudonym 'The Watcher' on page 82.
 Soon after the message's discovery, the column was amended in the digital version of the issue.
 It was later revealed that the writer of the column had been Nicholas Pegg, an occasional writer for the magazine and one of the Dalek operators on the television series.
 BBC Worldwide had told the Daily Mirror that "The matter was raised with the publisher who have dismissed the writer."
 Private Eye later reported that editor Tom Spilsbury's decision to leave the magazine stemmed from "falling-out" with BBC Wales over DWM's coverage of Doctor Who spin-off Class, and that he was "paid off" in the summer of 2017 to leave the publication.
 However, in the following issue of Private Eye, a letter from Spilsbury was published, denying these allegations.